xtt28/vault/README.md

 Sqr Vault is an on-device, fully encrypted password manager designed to keep your sensitive logins secure.

-Part of the Sqr series, Vault embodies our commitment to providing reliable, user-focused apps with an emphasis on privacy.

 ## Getting Started on Your Computer

 ### Prebuilt Binaries